xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

 .. _usb_audio_sec_valbuild:

-Build Configurations
+Build configurations
 ====================

 Due to the flexibility of the reference design software there are a large number of build options.
-For example input and output channel counts, Audio Class version, interface types etc. A "build configuration" is a set of build options that combine to produce a binary with a certain feature set.
+For example input and output channel counts, Audio Class version, interface types etc.
+A "build configuration" is a set of build options that combine to produce a binary with a certain feature set.

 The build configurations are listed in the application ``CMakeLists.txt`` file.
 The build config names are appended to the ``APP_COMPILER_FLAGS`` variable to list the options for the compiler to use when compiling all source files for the given build configuration (APP_COMPILER_FLAGS_<build config>).
 For example::